rom-py/rompy-legacy/REPOSITORY_SPLITTING.md

    - Ensure write permissions to target directory
    - Check that source repository isn't locked by other processes

+5. **split_automation.py errors or failures**
+   - Review the summary and error logs printed by the script
+   - Use `--dry-run` to preview actions before making changes
+   - Use `--retry-setup` to retry setup steps if they fail
+   - Ensure all prerequisites are installed (see Prerequisites section)
+   - If a split fails, remove partial results and re-run the script

 ### Recovery

 If the split fails partway through: